 A photography philosophy helps me stay focused.

-Today, anyone with a mobile phone is a considered a photographer.
+Today, anyone with a mobile phone is a photographer.
 Although I do enjoy using my iPhone on occasion, it doesn’t always allow me to capture the image I have in mind.
-Nevertheless, even the most expensive photography equipment doesn’t guarantee award-winning photographs.
+However, even the most expensive photography equipment doesn’t guarantee award-winning photographs.
 Truly, the photographer is the key component of a successful image.
 In fact, the composition is the most crucial element of any photograph.
-Additionally, a little planning goes a long way.
+Honestly, a little planning goes a long way.
 Research the area beforehand and try to imagine the image you want to capture.
-My photography philosophy is a set of organized thoughts I practice to help me maintain focus and achieve the best results; thus, before pressing the shutter release button, I try to concentrate on three objectives:
+My photography philosophy is a set of organized thoughts I practice to help me maintain focus and achieve the best results.
+Therefore, before pressing the shutter release button, I try to concentrate on three objectives:

 Frame it right!